 In a previous article, we discussed how the nervous system controls sexual performance and erectile dysfunction.
-We learned that when we’re in perceived danger or under considerable stress, our sympathetic nervous system kicks into action and diverts blood flow from less essential parts of the body such as the penis, and sends it to the muscles needed to get us out of danger.
+We learned that when we’re in "perceived danger" or under considerable stress, our sympathetic nervous system kicks into action and diverts blood flow from less essential parts of the body such as the penis, and sends it to the muscles needed to get us out of danger.

-There is a way out of the black hole of performance anxiety.
-In this guide, we’ll talk you through some of the steps you can take to reclaim your confidence and overcome the anxiety that could potentially ruin your sex life.
+We're going to talk you through understanding the difference between performance anxiety and ED, and then provide you with the steps you can take to reclaim your confidence and overcome the anxiety that could potentially ruin your sex life.

 What Is Performance Anxiety?